 Make backups with use of tape drive libraries.

 Set schedule for tapes to be rewritten for new backup.

 SWAP is used to store memory areas on hard drives instead of Random Access Memory (RAM).
 The DSS software dumps memory to SWAP in case of additional memory is needed (e.g. repairing the file system after a degraded RAID).

 Open-E DSS supports single, dual, multiple or pyramid LCD display configuration.

 Regardless of the number of users connected to the storage device, Open-E license schema is a one license per DSS and is priced accordingly.
 Whether you have 5, 500, 15,000 or more, you only pay one price for one Data Storage Server License.

 A “Superuser” account has unrestricted access to all the files and volumes and is an especially helpful feature when certain directories or files are no longer accessible.

 Through the DDS, a local HDD or a USB drive can be defined as a Dynamic Unit and acts like a normal tape drive which can backup the NAS server and be removed without shutting down the server.

 Open-E DSS synchronize files and directories from one NAS server to another.
 Disaster recovery or Disk-to-Disk backup synchronization utilizes block-based data transfer that minimizes network traffic.
 DSS can synchronize data in both directions: the DSS can be the source and destination of files at the same time, allowing to cross-backup data on several servers.

-Open-E DSS allows set up password for iSCSI targets to protect them from unauthorized access.
+Open-E DSS allows setting up a password for iSCSI targets to protect them from unauthorized access.